shyaginuma/casual_inference/README.md

 ### Advanced causal inference techniques

-It also supports the advanced causal inference techniques.
+It also supports advanced causal inference techniques.

-- Lenear Regression
+- Linear Regression

-Another evaluation method like Propensity Score Matching is planed to implement in the future.
+Another evaluation methods like Propensity Score Matching are planed to implement in the future.

 ## References